BatuCanGD/SorcererShowdown/README.md

 ## How to Play

 1. Select your character and opponent count
-2. Enable **Spectator Mode** (optional) for AI vs AI
+2. Dont choose a player character for **Spectator Mode** (optional) for AI vs AI
-3. Choose step-through or skip-turn mode for AI turns
+3. Choose to step or skip through AI turns
-4. On your turn, pick from 12 actions: Technique, Attack, Special, Domain, Taunt, RCT, DA, Tools, Technique Settings, Shikigami, Reinforcement, Binding Vows
+4. On your turn, pick from 11 actions: Technique actions, Attacking, Special move, Domain actions, Taunting, Reverse Cursed Technique, Cursed Tools, Technique Settings, Shikigami, CE Reinforcement and Binding Vows

 ---